crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

     return 0;
 }

-Compilation is the process of translating this human-readable source code into machine code - the raw 1s and 0s that the computer's processor understands directly.

-The result is a binary executable file (like .exe on Windows, or no extension on macOS/Linux).
+**Compilation** is the process of translating this human-readable source code into **machine code** - the raw 1s and 0s that the computer's processor understands directly.
+The result is a **binary executable** file (like `.exe` on Windows, or no extension on macOS/Linux).
+(An interpreter is a program that reads and executes source code such as .py files directly, line by line, without compiling it to machine code first.)

+Security researchers do not have the source code for Windows, Pages, or any other commercial product.
+They only have the compiled binary.
+Their job is to work backwards:

+- **Input:** Compiled binary (machine code)
+- **Process:** Use Ghidra/IDA Pro to **reverse engineer** it
+- **Output:** Understand what the program does, find security flaws

 **Security Testing vs Vulnerability Analysis**